ravil-gasanov/ravil-gasanov.github.io/_posts/2023-06-24-PROJECT-AB-Test.md

 # Introduction
 In this mini-project, I first explain the concept of A/B testing.
 After that I provide a concrete example to tackle the technical details.

-To provide a minimal example without distracting elements, I picked a [synthetic data set](https://www.kaggle.com/datasets/sergylog/ab-test-data) designed specifically for an A/B test.
+To provide a minimal example without distracting elements, I picked a [synthetic data set](https://www.kaggle.com/datasets/sergylog/ab-test-data).

 # Concept
 A/B tests are a rigorous way to compare two versions of a product.